adrybakov/wulfric/docs/source/user-guide/library/niggli.rst

 Niggli reduction
 ****************

-This page describe the algorithm implemented in the :py:func:`wulfric.cell.get_niggli` if this function is called with ``implementation="wulfric"``.
+This page describes the algorithm implemented in the :py:func:`wulfric.cell.get_niggli` if this function is called with ``implementation="wulfric"``.
 An implementation directly follows the papers [1]_, [2]_.
-If you use results obtain with this function of wulfric, please acknowledge those papers as the original source of the algorithm.
+If you use results obtained with this function of Wulfric, please acknowledge those papers as the original source of the algorithm.

-For an alternative implementation, that was available long before wulfric and is not associated with wulfric package or its authors see |spglib-niggli|_.
+For an alternative implementation that was available long before Wulfric and is not associated with Wulfric package or its authors see |spglib-niggli|_.

-The algorithm is given a cell :math:`\boldsymbol{A}`, that is properly defined in :ref:`user-guide_conventions_basic-notation`.
+The algorithm is given a cell :math:`\boldsymbol{A}` that is properly defined in :ref:`user-guide_conventions_basic-notation`.

 Niggli reduction algorithm is implemented and tested exactly as in [1]_.
-On this page we recall the algorithm itself and the testing procedure with the notation of wulfric.
+On this page we recall the algorithm itself and the testing procedure with the notation of Wulfric.
 We advise you to read the original papers for better understanding of it.
-Parameters
+The parameters

 .. math::
     A & = a^2 \\